-34. Shareholder solicitations

-34.1 Information to be used in connection with shareholder solicitations

-Any person proposing to solicit proxies, votes or acceptances of offers may only use for such purpose previously published information which remains accurate, and is not misleading at the time it is quoted.

-34.2 Soliciting shareholders

-Except with the consent of the Executive, shareholders, other than institutional shareholders, may only be solicited by staff of the financial adviser to the soliciting person who are fully conversant with the requirements of, and their responsibilities under, the Takeovers Code.

-34.3 Consultation to be encouraged

-Shareholders must not be put under pressure and must be encouraged to consult their professional advisers.
+34. Shareholder solicitations 34.1 Information to be used in connection with shareholder solicitations Any person proposing to solicit proxies, votes or acceptances of offers may only use for such purpose previously published information which remains accurate, and is not misleading at the time it is quoted.
+34.2 Soliciting shareholders Except with the consent of the Executive, shareholders, other than institutional shareholders, may only be solicited by staff of the financial adviser to the soliciting person who are fully conversant with the requirements of, and their responsibilities under, the Takeovers Code.
+34.3 Consultation to be encouraged Shareholders must not be put under pressure and must be encouraged to consult their professional advisers.
+Notes to Rule 34:

-1. Consent to use other staff

-If it is impossible to use staff of the financial adviser to the soliciting person, the Executive may consent to the use of other people subject to:-
+1. Consent to use other staff If it is impossible to use staff of the financial adviser to the soliciting person, the Executive may consent to the use of other people subject to:- - (a) an appropriate script for staff being approved by the Executive; - (b) the financial adviser carefully briefing the staff prior to the start of the operation and, in particular, stressing:- July 2018 TC-34.1

-- (a) an appropriate script for staff being approved by the Executive; - (b) the financial adviser carefully briefing the staff before the start of the operation and, in particular, stressing:- - (i) that staff must not depart from the script; - (ii) that staff must decline to answer questions the answers to which fall outside the information given in the script; and - (iii) the staff's responsibilities under General Principle 3; and - (c) the operation being supervised by the financial adviser.
+- (i) that staff must not depart from the script; - (ii) that staff must decline to answer questions the answers to which fall outside the information given in the script; and - (iii) the staff's responsibilities under General Principle 3; and - (c) the operation being supervised by the financial adviser.

 2. New information

 If, in spite of this Rule 34, new information is given to some shareholders, such information must immediately be made generally available to shareholders in the manner described in Note 6 to Rule 8.1.

+TC-34.2 July 2018
-35. Dealings by connected exempt principal traders

-35.1 Prohibited dealings and securities borrowing and lending transactions

-An exempt principal trader connected with an offeror or the offeree company must not carry out any dealings or securities borrowing and lending transactions with the purpose of assisting the offeror or the offeree company, as the case may be.
+35. Dealings by connected exempt principal traders 35.1 Prohibited dealings and securities borrowing and lending transactions An exempt principal trader connected with an offeror or the offeree company must not carry out any dealings or securities borrowing and lending transactions with the purpose of assisting the offeror or the offeree company, as the case may be.
+Note to Rule 35.1: